arnauddorgans/RxAlamofire-ObjectMapper/README.md

 ## License

-RxAlamofire-ObjectMapper is available under the MIT license.
+RxAlamofire+ObjectMapper is available under the MIT license.
 See the LICENSE file for more info.